 Your worth is not dependent on anything external.
 You are the one who gets to decide how valuable you are.
 And the way you perceive yourself, set the standard for others on how you demand to be treated.

 I Always Felt Not Good Enough

 I remember how it used to be for me before I began my healing journey.
 I was always with that feeling that I am not enough, that I’m not doing enough or having enough.

-Therefore, was constantly stuck in the mindset of “I have to prove myself to these people so that they would love me”.
+Therefore, I was continuously stuck in the mindset of “I have to prove myself to these people so that they would love me”.

 Life for me, back then, was about putting on an act.
 I didn’t view myself as deserving of goodwill just for being me.

-I needed validation from outside of myself to justify my existence.
+I needed agreement from outside of myself to justify my existence.
 My brain was programmed in a way that I had to become “more” in order to prove myself “worthy”.

 I clung to public approval like a drowning man to a thread but constantly felt inadequate wherever I went.

-If you have the ‘you are not being enough’ voice you already know how humiliating and painful it can be.
+If you have the ‘I am not being enough’ voice you already know how humiliating and painful it can be.

 It took me many years to realize that the responsibility of valuing myself as a person fell to me first before any other external source.